 IELTS

 A British Council website states: “IELTS is the world’s most popular English language test for higher education and global migration.
 IELTS is accepted by over 9,000 organisations worldwide including universities, employers, immigration authorities and professional bodies.
 Over 2.2 million IELTS tests were taken globally last year” (Future Learn 2015).
 As IELTS note, “IELTS is recognized as a secure, valid and reliable indicator of true-to-life ability to communicate in English for education, immigration and professional accreditation” (IELTS, 2015).
 Further, much research (e.g. Turner, 2004; IELTS 2015) is conducted in the frame (Goffmann, 1974) or paradigm (Kuhn, 1970) that the ‘English’ of IELTS equates to the ‘English’ needed for study.
-UK universities, and HE institutions worldwide (e.g. in the UK, Australia, the Netherlands, Taiwan, and the United States) base their recruitment assuming a prescribed ‘English’ score in IELTS represents student preparedness to study in ‘English’, and thus accord the power to IELTS to do this.
+UK universities, and HE institutions worldwide (e.g. in the UK, Australia, the Netherlands, Taiwan, and the United States) base their recruitment on the assumption that a prescribed ‘English’ score in IELTS represents student preparedness to study in ‘English’.
+These institutions thus accord the power to IELTS to do this.

-However, IELTS is not without its critics.
+Nevertheless, IELTS is not without its critics.
 Although some research claims high correlation between IELTS scores and academic performance (e.g. Feast 2002; Bayliss & Ingram, 2006), much claims correlation is low.
 Hirsch (2007) cites many studies (e.g. Davies 1988; Hill, Storch & Lynch, 1999; Kerstjens & Nery, 2000) and notes the “predictive validity of test scores is poor at around 9%” (Hirsch, 2007, p.197).
 Others argue higher prescribed IELTS scores are needed (e.g. Coley, 1999; Müller, 2015), or that some subjects require higher ‘levels’ of ‘English’.
 For instance, Bayliss and Ingram (2006) suggest Medical Science needs higher ‘levels’ of ‘English’.
 Even in Language for Specific Purposes testing, the argument that “the principle of distinct language abilities has more to do with content than with language” (Davies, 2001, p.133) is relied on to justify separate content and language testing.
 Others suggest that IELTS scores be supplemented by pre-sessional English for Academic Purposes course provision, (Harris, 2014).
 Overall, “nobody would argue that ELP [English Language Proficiency] has no role to play in academic achievement” (Hill, Storch & Lynch, 1999, p.63).
 Indeed, it is argued, ‘Degree-level study without language competency is absurd’ (Harris, 2014, p.27).
 Thus, HE institutions assume IELTS scores represent preparedness, and even when such scores are critiqued in the research literature, it is assumed that content and language are separate entities, that English Language Proficiency is fundamental to academic achievement, and can be assessed and supported as an abstract objective entity (Voloshinov, 1929).
-Thus, IELTS power to test English per se is not challenged, and when it is challenged, this is often to suggest increasing prescribed scores.
+Thus, the power IELTS has to test English per se is not challenged, and when it is challenged, this is often to suggest increasing prescribed scores.
 Therefore, HE institutions, assume the ‘English’ of IELTS equates to the ‘English’ needed for study at a HE institution.
 They assume ‘English’ is an abstract objective entity that can be removed for testing and teaching.